jossefaz/pelias-jerusalem/README.md

 # Israel area

-This project is configured to download/prepare/build a complete Pelias installation for Israel.
+This project is configured to download/prepare/build a complete Pelias installation for Jerusalem City.

 # Setup